 Some of the architectural buildings found in Tiwanaku are; Pumapunku – a large temple complex, and Kalasasaya – a low platform mount with a large courtyard and high stone walls.

-Like many of the tourist attractions in Bolivia, you can these indigenous archaeological sites remain intact today across Bolivia and Peru.
+Like many tourist attractions in Bolivia, you can these indigenous archaeological sites remain intact today across Bolivia and Peru.